chrisconlon/sin_taxes/README.md

 5. How to run the code

 Change to the directory labeled ```code``` and run "./run_all.sh" on the terminal.
-The code should take approximately 3-10 hours to run.
+The code should take approximately 20 minutes to run.
 Tables and figures will be produced as described below.

     cd code
     ./runall.sh

 6. After the files numbered 0\_ through 3\_, the remaining files that generate tables and figures can be run in any order.

+7. Memory Requirements: 0_read_nielsen_data.py is designed for speed not for memory usage.
+It can use over 32GB of RAM.
+You may want to separately process year by year to conserve memory.
+Comments are provided in the code.
+The remaining files use neglible amounts of memory.

 ### Kilts/NielsenIQ Data
 - We cannot include the Kilts/NielsenIQ data directly in this package but information on acquiring the data for academic researchers is available at [https://www.chicagobooth.edu/research/kilts/datasets/nielseniq-nielsen](https://www.chicagobooth.edu/research/kilts/datasets/nielseniq-nielsen)